B0redBanana/vega-plymouth/README.md

 ### How to use these themes?

 **Install using the script**
-Once it's downloaded or cloned run the install for your distro and follow the instructions.
+Once it's downloaded, run the install for your distro and follow the instructions.
 It'll ask you for the path and preferred size!

 **Install manually** (We're using the small version in this case, replace small with either medium or large, if desired)